6. Apps

 available on the PATH environment. - The path to the julia executable used is the same as the one used to install the app.
 If this julia installation gets removed, you might need to reinstall the app.

-Apps are Julia packages that are intended to be run as a "standalone programs" (by e.g. typing the name of the app in the terminal possibly together with some arguments or flags/options).
+Apps are Julia packages that are intended to be run as "standalone programs" (by e.g. typing the name of the app in the terminal possibly together with some arguments or flags/options).
 This is in contrast to most Julia packages that are used as "libraries" and are loaded by other files or in the Julia REPL.

 Creating a Julia app